Tintin Forums

 What would happen if the BBC wrongly reported that Gordon Brown had suddenly died?

 In any case, there are far more avenues by which the working journalist can check on the veracity of a story like the death of the Prime Minister: Parliament would issue a statement, his constituency office would also do so, as well as his party.
-A death certificate would be issued by the doctor attending, and that would be a matter of public record.
+A death certificate would be provided by the doctor attending, and that would be a matter of public record, should further corroboration be required.

-This is a trivial task, when compared to finding out about an otherwise obscure person, about whom facts were scarce.
+This is a truly trivial task, compared to finding out about an otherwise obscure person, about whom facts were scarce, and indeed who may have colluded in covering the traces of his life.

 Harrock n roll